mimblewimble/grin-rfcs/text/0003-security-process.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- Security sub-team
+- Security team
-    - If a security sub-team is adopted in the future it would likely maintain these processes
+    - If a security team is adopted in the future it would likely maintain these processes
 - On-chain governance/bug bounties
 - Bug bounty program
 - Formal verification